jeff-hykin/silver_spectacle/README.md

             silverSpectacle.cards              // dict with cardId's as keys silverSpectacle.cards[0].element   // html element of card with ID of 0 silverSpectacle.cards[0].createdAt // unix time in seconds
-            silverSpectacle.cards[0].interface // name of interface as string silverSpectacle.cards[0].arguments // array of json values
+            silverSpectacle.cards[0].cardMaker // name of cardMaker as string silverSpectacle.cards[0].arguments // array of json values
-            silverSpectacle.interface          // dict of fuctions that create card elements silverSpectacle.libraries          // dict of libraries, like ChartJS that you can use silverSpectacle.libraries.lodash   // if you like lodash, its available
+            silverSpectacle.cardMaker          // dict of fuctions that create card elements silverSpectacle.libraries          // dict of libraries, like ChartJS that you can use silverSpectacle.libraries.lodash   // if you like lodash, its available

             //
-            // add your own card/interface
+            // add your own card/cardMaker
             //
-                // step 1, create a function like the one below (an interface) silverSpectacle.interface["myCustomUi"] = async (args) => {
+                // step 1, create a function like the one below (an cardMaker) silverSpectacle.cardMaker["myCustomUi"] = async (args) => {
                     let message = args[0]
                     let myComponent = document.createElement("div")
                     myComponent.innerHTML = "Python says:<br>"+message